cyber-prophet/bostrom-journal/BostromJournal001.md

 - computing each blockchain block;
 - checking and signing transaction messages from other nodes (thus reaching a consensus on the present state of the blockchain);
-- distributing state of a blockchain via various apis.
+- distributing state of a blockchain via various APIs.

-Neurons' useful functions are:
+Neurons' valuable functions are:

-- maintaining desired balance between `staked` and `liquid` tokens (`goal_bonded` parameter in the senate which is `80%` at the moment of writing);
+- maintaining a desired balance between `staked` and `liquid` tokens (`goal_bonded` parameter in the senate which is `80%` at the moment of writing);
 - distributing `staked` tokens to validators who perform their functions properly thus preventing `slashing`;
 - using H token (HYDROGEN), which can be obtained in exchange for a `staked` BOOT, for investminting Ampere and Volt tokens (and then using As and Vs for creating сyberlinks, i.e. training Bostrom);
 - deciding on the evolution of the network using the governance portal (`senate`).